maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 ### Steps:

-1. To launch Business Chat, open a new Edge browser tab and navigate to [microsoft.com/copilot](https://Microsoft.com/copilot)
+1. To launch Business Chat, open a new Edge browser tab and navigate to <a href="https://Microsoft.com/Copilot" target="_blank">Microsoft.com/Copilot</a>.

 2. If prompted to sign in, log into your work account.